 Step 4.
 Click the bottom three-dot button to specify an output folder (Make sure the folder has enough space for the output DVD file).
 Then click “Run” to start ripping the DVD.

-That’s all for how to fix ASUS laptop won’t play DVDs issue.
-If you have any questions during your DVD playing process, please feel free to contact me via Twitter at any time.
+That’s all I want to share about how to fix ASUS laptop won’t play DVDs issue.
+If you have any questions during your DVD playing process, please feel free to contact me on Twitter at any time.
 I’ll be glad to help.
 Thanks for reading!